ironArray/Caterva2/README-DEVELOPERS.md

 python -m pytest -s tests
 ```

-For stopping the daemons, you will have to kill them manually (sorry!).
+For stopping the daemons, you will have to kill the `tests.services` process.
+If you started them manually, you will have to kill them manually too (sorry!).